-We strive to engage in constructive dialogue with policymakers and other external stakeholders with the intent to represent the perspective of Novartis in the policy making process, and to provide policymakers with data and insights to enable widely informed decision-making conducive to improving patient outcomes and sustainable business.
+We strive to engage in constructive dialogue with policymakers and other external stakeholders with the intent to represent the perspective of Novartis in the policy making process.
+We provide policymakers with data and insights to enable widely informed decision-making.
+We undertake political activities in a responsible and ethical manner with a view to creating a sustainable business environment that is conducive to improving patient outcomes.

 We are guided by three principles when conducting responsible lobbying: